LSSTScienceCollaborations/ObservingStrategy/README.md

 #### Shortcuts

-* Guidelines for how to get involved are [in the preface of the white paper itself](https://github.com/LSSTScienceCollaborations/ObservingStrategy/blob/master/whitepaper/preface.tex)
+* Guidelines for how to get involved are [in the introduction of the white paper itself, in Section 1.4](https://github.com/LSSTScienceCollaborations/ObservingStrategy/blob/master/whitepaper/preface.tex)
 * For help getting started with git and GitHub, see this [handy guide](https://github.com/drphilmarshall/GettingStarted#top).
 * Shortened URL for this repository (for passing around): [http://ls.st/o5k](http://ls.st/o5k)
 * Community-contributed MAF metric code at the [`sims_maf_contrib` repository](https://github.com/LSST-nonproject/sims_maf_contrib/wiki)

 ## The 2015 MAF Workshop, Bremerton

 *August 19-21, 2015.*